The Drum and The Guitar Social need ad land's help to break a Guinness World Record

 All money raised by this project will allow The Guitar Social to extend a course specifically designed to help the visually impaired learn to play the guitar.
 The scheme has already been successfully piloted at the RNIB in London, where the power of music to counter social isolation and promote inclusion has been underlined.

 The Drum's co-founder and editor-in-chief, Gordon Young, said of the world record attempt: “We love this initiative as it is a great example of how music is a magical form of communication and why it is such driver of our culture, which is partly what inspired us to call The Drum, The Drum.
 There is no better metaphor for what the marketing industry is all about.”

 The Guitar Social has provided a living example of how music really does underpin social cohesion, detailing how the RNIB group it hosts has helped some members feel less isolated.

 One of the project's successes Mary, who at the age of 96 played her first live gig with help from The Guitar Social.
 The London-based organisation now wants to roll the project out to others to ensure many more visually impaired people can benefit from its services.

 A major part of this will include the creation of online audio courses and resource which will be distributed to as many as possible via a platform such as Spotify.

 Depending on the success of this project, further money can be invested in getting guitar teachers into other centres, such as the RNIB, as well as developing a guitar specifically designed for the visually impaired.

-You can find more information about how you, and your organisation can get involved here.
+To find out more about how you and your organisation can get involved, click here.